CodeGoat24/PrimeComposer/README.md

 ## 🙏 Acknowledgments
-Our work is standing on the shoulders of giants.
-We thank the following contributors that our code is based on [Stable-Diffusion](https://github.com/Stability-AI/stablediffusion).
+Our work is based on [Stable-Diffusion](https://github.com/Stability-AI/stablediffusion).

 ## 🎫 License
 For non-commercial academic use, this project is licensed under [the 2-clause BSD License](https://opensource.org/license/bsd-2-clause).